damonallison/python-examples/documentation/ds-from-scratch/README.md

 ## Chapter 4: Linear Algebra

 Linear algebra is the branch of mathematics that deals with vector spaces.
-Vectors are lists.j
+Vectors are lists.

 ## Chapter 5: Statistics